Macro feature to configure model dimensions

 Dim swSelMgr As SldWorks.SelectionMgr

-Set swSelMgr = Model.SelectionManager
+Set swSelMgr = model.SelectionManager

 Dim i As Integer